renatoathaydes/spock-reports/README.md

 block in the reports with the `com.athaydes.spockframework.report.showCodeBlocks` property (what we call _vivid_ reports).

-> Support for Geb tests: if you use [Geb](http://gebish.org/) for web testing, check out the [geb-spock-reports](https://github.com/AOEpeople/geb-spock-reports) extension which adds screenshots to Spock rerports.
+> Support for Geb tests: if you use [Geb](http://gebish.org/) for web testing, check out the [geb-spock-reports](https://github.com/AOEpeople/geb-spock-reports) extension which adds screenshots to Spock reports.

 ## Where to find demo reports